Visiting Parliamentary Fellowship Seminar Series

 The New Relationship: EU Negotiations and the Interim Agreement

 George Bridges (Parliamentary Under-Secretary of State for Exiting the European Union, 2016-2017)

 Hartmut Mayer (Director of European Studies Centre, St Antony's College)

 William Wallace (Lib-Dem Lords Spokesman on Foreign and Commonwealth Affairs, 2015-2016)

 Final Session: THIS WILL BE HELD ON 17 May 2018 IN TRINITY TERM

 Britain in 2030: ‘You'll Be Back?’

-Speakers and date to be announced when we have confirmations.
+Other speakers to be announced when we have confirmation.

 This seminar series is open to the public.

 Although St Antony's has always included many Fellows and students with an interest in contemporary politics and world affairs, a notable addition to the College's activities was launched in May 1993 when the Governing Body approved a proposal to create a Visiting Parliamentary Fellowship.
 The idea was that two Members of Parliament - one from the governing party and the other from one of the main opposition parties - would be elected to the Fellowship each year.
 The hope, which has been fully realised, was that they would visit the College regularly and in one term help to organise a seminar on important political matters.